Event Agenda

 Speakers

-A: Panel A: Christina Kapama (Resource Mobilisation and Communications Manager, WAJIBU), Nizzar Seleman Utanga (Advocacy and Communication Officer, Norwegian Church Aid)
+A: Panel A: Speakers: Christina Kapama (Resource Mobilisation and Communications Manager, WAJIBU), Nizzar Seleman Utanga (Advocacy and Communication Officer, Norwegian Church Aid)

 Venues:Main Hall, Tembo, Faru